Looking after our winter wellbeing is even more important this year. Here are a few winter wellbeing tips from me to stay on top of yours.

 12. YouTube fitness / online fitness

 One of my lockdown heroes is Kassandra, from Yoga with Kassandra.
-She has so many yoga YouTube tutorials to work through, I love her.
+She has so many yoga YouTube tutorials to work through.
+I love her.
 One of my top winter wellbeing tips would be to commit to doing some online fitness every week, and Kassandra is a great place to begin.

 I started with her 10 minute yoga videos which are great for when you don’t have time / can’t be bothered.
 I find once I’ve done one of those I’m usually up for doing another one.

 You just have to look around to find the online fitness teacher for you.

 I’ve recently been doing the Body Balance videos on Les Mills, which are great.
 You can get a month free trial right now – I did a ballet class the other night!